microsoft/appcenter-sdk-unity/README.md

 * Android (5.0/API 21 or later)
 * UWP (Build 16299 or later)

-> [!NOTE]
-> Starting from SDK version 3.0.0 we no longer support using .NET 3.5 scripting runtime version
+> Starting from SDK version 3.0.0 we no longer support using .NET 3.5 scripting runtime version  on UWP
 > and .NET scripting backend.

 ## 2. Create your app in the App Center Portal to obtain the App Secret